Scabies and pediculosis are two very common infestations that can affect children and have been described in human history for thousands of years.

 Diagnostic Workup for Scabies and Pediculosis in Children

 The diagnosis of scabies in children is largely a clinical one.
 The presence of skin burrows is a very important sign that is usually enough to make the diagnosis.
-Other available tests for the confirmation of the diagnosis include the confirmation of the presence of the causative might by microscopic examination of skin scrapings of the primary scabies lesions.
+Other available tests for the confirmation of the diagnosis include:

 Likewise, the diagnosis of head louse infestation is also based on clinical findings rather than sophisticated laboratory investigations.
 The presence of a live louse is essential for the diagnosis of active infestation.
 Due to the excellent sensitivity and specificity of the clinical findings in the diagnosis of head pediculosis, no laboratory investigations are usually indicated.